Wednesday, 22 July 2015

 If I’m not mistaken, this would be a significant increase in salary at this level and I believe it would be a step in the right direction.
 Post-doctoral research fellows can play an important role in increasing the research impetus in our universities and institutes.
 Such a salary might not only increase the probability of some of our brighter PhD graduates choosing to gain their post-doctoral research experience in institutes and universities within the country rather than going abroad for the same but may also help us attract candidates from outside the country.

 The starting salary for Assistant Professors at institutes and universities can be set at Rs.
 1,20,000/- per month.
 From here on it would be a matter of being promoted to an Associate Professorship and then a Professorship based on performance and I suppose an evaluation of one’s academic maturity.
-Again, let there be jumps in salary while migrating from the Assistant Professor to Associate Professor and Associate Professor to Professor levels as incentives to keep trying to progress to higher levels.
-But I am going to desist from opining on what these salary jumps should be or what the starting salaries for Associate Professors and Professors ought to be.
+Again, let there be caps and jumps in salary while migrating from the Assistant Professor to Associate Professor and Associate Professor to Professor levels as incentives to keep trying to progress to higher levels.
+But I am going to desist from opining on what these salary caps and jumps should be or what the starting salaries for Associate Professors and Professors ought to be.

 The post of Professor, in my opinion, ought to indicate a judgement by the academic community that one has attained to a level of academic maturity beyond which one need not be judged or evaluated anymore.
 So there really needn’t be any more posts as I see it.